 The museum also uses the actual music and sounds of the genre to help tell its story.
-From the many listing post to the great videos the audio visual aspects are equal to the learning without one out weighing the rest.
+From the many listening post, to the great videos, the audio visual aspects are equal to the learning without one out weighing the rest.

 The gift shop is huge!
 Run by FYE!
 It is just another record shop, however it is dedicated to rock, and contains some slightly harder to find stuff.